 Import: Imported tables with this setting are cached.
-Queries submitted to the Power BI dataset that return data from Import tables can be fulfilled only from cached data.
+Queries submitted to the Power BI semantic model that return data from Import tables can be fulfilled only from cached data.

 DirectQuery: Tables with this setting aren't cached.
-Queries that you submit to the Power BI dataset—for example, DAX queries—and that return data from DirectQuery tables can be fulfilled only by executing on-demand queries to the data source.
+Queries that you submit to the Power BI semantic model - for example, DAX queries - and that return data from DirectQuery tables can be fulfilled only by executing on-demand queries to the data source.
 Queries that you submit to the data source use the query language for that data source, for example, SQL.

 Changing the Storage mode of a table to Import is an irreversible operation.
-Once set, this property can't later be changed to either DirectQuery or Dual.
+After this property is set, it can't later be changed to either DirectQuery or Dual.